7 Tips for Effective Communication with Clients as a Psychologist

 - Practice Active Listening

 Active listening goes beyond simply hearing the words your clients say.
 It involves fully concentrating on the message being communicated, understanding it, responding appropriately, and remembering the details.
-Here's how you can practice active listening:
+A handy tool for capturing subtle cues is a digital voice recorder, which allows you to replay sessions (with consent) and notice nuances you might have missed in the moment.

 - Give your full attention: Maintain eye contact, nod your head, and use other non‑verbal cues to show you're engaged.